Viola Dana

 Viola Dana (born Virginia Flugrath; June 26, 1897 – July 3, 1987) was an American film actress who was successful during the era of silent films.
 She appeared in over 100 films, but was unable to make the transition to sound films.

 Early life

-Born Virginia Flugrath on June 26, 1897 in Brooklyn, New York City, where she was raised, she was the middle sister of three siblings who all became actresses.
+Born Virginia Flugrath on June 26, 1897, in Brooklyn, New York City, where she was raised, she was the middle sister of three siblings who all became actresses.
 Her sisters were known as Edna Flugrath and Shirley Mason.
-Dana appeared on the stage at the age of three.
-She read Shakespeare and particularly identified with the teenage Juliet.
-She enjoyed a long run at the Hudson Theater in Manhattan.
-Between 1910 and 1912, she made four small appearances in the emergent film industry in New York, using the name Viola Flugrath.
-A particular favorite of audiences was her performance in Eleanor Gates' Poor Little Rich Girl when she was 16.
+Dana appeared (billed as Viola Dana) in the Broadway play The Poor Little Rich Girl by Eleanor Gates.

 She began performing in vaudeville with Dustin Farnum in The Little Rebel and played a bit part in The Model by Augustus Thomas.